Polished stone celts such as these

 vessels in this first tomb.
 Although there are finely engraved

-numbers that pale by comparison to the large numbers of pots
+numbers that pale by comparison to the large numbers of pottery vessels

 (sometimes dozens) found in elite burials at other Caddo sites,